mdn/content/files/en-us/mdn/community/discussions/managing_and_resolving_discussions/index.md

 {{MDNSidebar}}

-The MDN community is encouraged to [initiate, engage in, and resolve discussions](/en-US/docs/MDN/Community/Discussions) related to the MDN Web Docs documentation.

-While most discussions reach a broad agreement quickly, some may stall due to an unclear path to a resolution, often because of differing opinions.
-This document outlines the process and strategies to move discussions toward a resolution within a reasonable timeframe (we'll define what's an acceptable timeline later in this document).
+The MDN community is encouraged to [initiate and engage in discussions](/en-US/docs/MDN/Community/Discussions) related to the MDN Web Docs documentation.
+It is natural for those starting a discussion to expect their proposed ideas reaching a logical conclusion.
+While most discussions reach a broad agreement quickly, a few may stall due to an unclear path to a resolution, often because of differing opinions.
+This document outlines the process and strategies to help you move _stalled discussions_ toward a resolution within a reasonable timeframe (we'll define what's an acceptable timeline later in this document).

 ## Moving a discussion to a resolution